Atiak Sugar Factory: Construction

 The supervising engineering company is Sugarnpower Projects Private Limited, from India.
 An electricity co-generation plant with initial capacity of 6 MW, expandable to 27 MW, is incorporated in the design.

 As of July 2018, construction was estimated at 70 percent completed.
 At that time, Amina Morghe Hersi, had invested an estimated USh272 billion (US$70 million) and UDC had invested USh65 billion (US$17 million).
 In October 2019, the Daily Monitor newspaper reported that completion was slated for the first quarter of 2020.
 In March 2020, Dr. Amina Moghe Hersi indicated that commissioning of the factory was slated for April 2020.

 In July 2020, The Independent (Uganda) newspaper reported that commercial production would start in August 2020.

+Production Halt

+In March 2022, Atiak Sugar Factory in Amuru District temporarily shut down sugar production over inadequate cane supply.
+Although the factory was projected to shut down for a short time pending the production of more cane, the current projection points to 2025 when it's likely to resume.

+It is expected that when the factory resumes production in late 2024 or early 2025, it will rely on irrigation and mechanization to boost productivity and be able to crush 1,650 tonnes of raw cane daily.
+During the 2022/2023 financial year, the Parliament of Uganda approved USh108 billion (approx. US$28.5 million) to establish an irrigation system and procure machinery and mechanize some of the tasks, including land clearing, planting, weeding, harvesting and collection of harvested cane.

 Ownership

 The company is a subsidiary of Horyal Investment Holding Company Limited, owned by Amina Moghe Hersi, a female Kenyan entrepreneur of Somali descent.
 In May 2018, the government of Uganda, through the Uganda Development Corporation (UDC), took a 10.1 percent ownership in Atiak Sugar Factory, for an investment of USh20 billion (approximately US$5.5 million).

 In July 2018, UDC invested another USh45 billion (approx. US$11.6 million), thus raising its stake in the factory to 32 percent.
 In April 2019, the company requested another USh 24 billion (approx. US$6.5 million), in funding to complete construction of offices and staff houses, with opening planned for the second half of 2019.
 This would bring the governments shareholding to 44 percent.

+In September 2023, Ugandan print media indicated that Horyal Investments owned 51 percent and the Uganda Development Corporation owned 49 percent of the company shares.